reinahamzeh/cognisheet/README.md

 - **File Upload**: Import CSV and Excel files with ease
 - **Natural Language Queries**: Ask questions about your data in plain English
+- **AI-Powered Analysis**: Use OpenAI to analyze your data and get insights
 - **Data Selection**: Select ranges of data for analysis
 - **Calculations**: Perform calculations like sum, average, max, min, and count
 - **Visualizations**: Generate bar, line, and pie charts from your data
-- **Local Processing**: All data stays on your computer for privacy
+- **Local Processing**: Option to process data locally for privacy

 ## Getting Started